 So grab your manual, sit down with the machine and take a look.
 Maybe have something chocolate nearby to keep things happy and then be patient.
 Just practice threading and getting the machine set up.

-If you’d like a peek into what most sewing machines are going to involve as you get started, try my Meet Your Machine: A Beginner’s Guide.
+If you’d like a peek into what most sewing machines are going to involve as you get started, try my How to Use Your Sewing Machine.
 I’ll walk you through some of the basics and hopefully at least lay the groundwork for you to get going in your beginning sewing journey.

 Before You Sew:

 There are some basic things you are going to need in order to get started with sewing for beginners.

 First of all, you’re going to need some basic supplies like fabric, thread, a seam ripper, pins, scissors, and bobbins.
 Those are some of the most basic supplies needed (and of course there are so many more things you could buy as you go) to get going.
 For more details on what you’ll need to get started sewing, check out my Beginner’s Sewing Supplies guide.